 She started as a writer in the advertising world and she quickly moved up the ranks to Creative Director.
 Falling in love with being on set, Joanne then ventured into the world of commercial film production.
 She has worked with ad agencies and Fortune 500 companies both nationally and internationally as a Director/Cinematographer specializing in healthcare, manufacturing, banking and automotive.

-Joanne has directed 5 feature films including: Trinity Goodheart for UpTV, The Ultimate Legacy for The Hallmark Channel, Just Grace, and Redneck Roots, both independent films.
+Joanne has directed 5 feature films including: Trinity Goodheart for UpTV, The Ultimate Legacy for The Hallmark Channel, Discarded Things, and Redneck Roots.
 Joanne’s latest feature film is a drama set in 1966 entitled When We Last Spoke.
-The film will make its theatrical release spring of 2019.
+The film will make its debut in 2020 on the new Hallmark Drama Channel.

 Joanne has directed over 30 episodes of True Crime television such as FBI Criminal Pursuit, Ice Cold Killers and Happily Never After for networks such as Discovery ID, Biography and Lifetime.